 The majority of barbells are fairly similar when it comes to length, weight, and diameter.
 The Rogue Ohio Barbell weighs 20 kilograms, is 7.2 feet long (which is what you would find with an Olympic barbell), and has a diameter of 28.5 millimeters.

-Thanks to the confidence that Rogue has in their product, they offer a lifetime warranty on this barbell, no matter if you choose the fully stainless steel option, or one of the coated options.
+Thanks to the confidence that Rogue has in their product, they offer a lifetime warranty on this barbell, regardless of which option you choose.

 Places to Buy